3.11.4 (main, Aug 16 2023, 05:31:52) [GCC 10.2.1 20210110]

 We thank the authors of the Python language, and the authors of the numpy, pandas, shapely, geopandas, and rasterio packages which are used extensively in the book, for building these wonderful tools.

-We acknowledge of GitHub users Will Deakin, Sean Gillies, Josh Cole, and Jt Miclat (at the time of writing; full list on GitHub9) for their contributions during the open-source development of the book.
+We acknowledge GitHub users Will Deakin, Sean Gillies, Josh Cole, and Jt Miclat (at the time of writing; full list on GitHub9) for their contributions during the open-source development of the book.